team

 design approved: false, approved_at: null, revision: 0

-plan (none — derived mechanically from the approved structure)
+plan (none — derived mechanically from the structure)

 Approval check (used by downstream phase entry):